Jai Jinendra

-The word, Jai is used to praise somebody.
-In Jai Jinendra, it is used to praise the qualities of the Jinas (conquerors).
+Etymology

-The word Jinendra is a compound-word derived from the word Jina, referring to a human being who has conquered all inner passions and possesses Kevala Gyan (pure infinite knowledge), and the word "Indra," which means chief or lord.
+The phrase is a combination of two Sanskrit words: Jaya and Jinendra.
+Jaya translates to victory, while Jinendra is a compound word derived from the words Jina, referring to a human being who has conquered inner passions and possesses kevala jnana (omiscience), and Indra, which means chief or lord.

 Meguti Aihole Jain Inscription

-A slab on the outer east side wall of the Jain Meguti temple is inscribed in Sanskrit language and Old Kannada script.
-It is dated to 634 CE, and is a poem by Jain poet Ravikirti.
+A slab on the outer east side wall of the Jain Meguti temple is inscribed in the Sanskrit language and the Old Kannada script.
+It is dated to 634 CE, and is a poem by the Jain poet Ravikirti.
 He was in the court of king Pulakeshin II.
-This inscription opens with the words "Jai Jina" the equivalent of "Jai Jinendra" salutation in Sanskrit.
+This inscription opens with the words "Jai Jina", the equivalent of the "Jai Jinendra" salutation in Sanskrit.
 The inscription is a panegyric by the Jain poet wildly praising his patron Pulakesin II.

 The first verse reads:-"Victorious is the holy Jina ─ he who is exempt from old age, death and birth ─ in the sea of whose knowledge the whole world is comprised like an island.
 And next, long victorious is the immeasurable, wide ocean of the Chalukya family, which is the birth-place of jewels of men that are ornaments of the diadem of the earth."
 This 7th-century greeting remains a tradition among contemporary era Jains as "Jai Jinendra".